openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    * refactor to separate generic and SD-JWT clauses
    * add support for ISO mdoc isssuance
    * add support for ISO mdoc when using redirect-based OID4VP
+   * prohibit self-signed certificates for signing with `x509_hash`
+   * prevent trust anchor certificates to be included in `x5c` headers

    -03